nguyenluan2001/botble/public/docs-cms/commands.md

 <a name="theme-commands"></a>
 ## Theme commands

 - Create a theme.
-It's used to create a front theme for Laravel CMS.
+It's used to create a front theme for Botble CMS.
 The theme created will be located in `/platform/themes`
 ```
 php artisan cms:theme:create <theme>
 ```